KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/psalm-23-line-by-line.md

 > *What would normally be adversary-pursuit is replaced by provisioning-pursuit.*
 > *All the days of my life — sustained condition, not episodic experience.*
 > *I will dwell / I will return — both operative, dwelling is the arrived-return.*
-> *In the house of YHWH — the individual-scale reciprocal to the Logos's tabernacling.*
+> *In the house of YHWH — the individual-scale reciprocal to the incarnate-Logos's tabernacling.*
 > *For length of days — extended across embodied-duration and beyond.*
 > *The terminal condition of the centropic traversal: sustained dwelling, pursued by hesed.*